xsoder/buffer-manager/README.md

 - Press `<Enter>` to apply the search filter or `<Esc>` to cancel
 - `gf`: Open FZF fuzzy finder for buffers (customizable, uses same UI size/position as main buffer manager)
 - `gr`: Search buffer contents with ripgrep (customizable)
+- `?`: Show help menu with all available keybindings

 ### Commands